Biological Sciences: Contract Instructor-College Credit

 - Assist with curriculum revision and course/program assessments.

-- Work collaboratively with adjunct faculty and lab technician staff.
+- Work collaboratively with all faculty and lab technician staff.

 - Maintain office hours for student advisement.